General Sciences and Arts Program

 Meet with an Advisor

-Meet with Sylvia Matthews, the undeclared advisor.
+Meet with Sylvia Matthews, the advisor for exploring students.
 Some things you can work on together:

 - Explore the many options for majors, minors, certificates and other opportunities